 To further promote sustained shareholder return and to ensure the Company's executives remain focused on both short- and long-term objectives, the Company has established share ownership guidelines.
 Each officer has five years from the date appointed/elected to his/her position to achieve the ownership level associated with the position.
-As noted previously, these share ownership guidelines were updated during 2013 to better reflect market practice.

 Role Guideline

 Chief Executive Officer 6 times base salary

 Executive Vice Presidents and Senior Vice Presidents 3 times base salary

-All Other Officers 2 times base salary
+All other officers 2 times base salary